Tthe LRIT Direct Dissemination service from the Meteosat 0° satellite discontinues on 27 March 2018.

 - The limitations of LRIT capabilities — The continuing significant growth in data volumes means that several data sets can no longer be accommodated on the LRIT direct dissemination transmission.
-This is particularly the case for the new GOES-16 data, which will be replacing the current GOES-East data towards the end of 2017.
+This is particularly the case for the new GOES-16 data, which replaced the GOES-East data.

 - Cost considerations — In the future consolidated Meteosat Ground Stations configuration, there will be no LRIT capability and, due to cost considerations, there is no plan to set up such capability.